Cheukting/build-garkn-tutorial/README.md

 For `parental` it is more complicated than `marriage` and `membership`, as for each row of the data frame, it may have 3 relations: father and character, mother and character, and character and heir.
 So this function is a bit like a 3-in-1.

-Finally, we use a function to wrap up loading data into grakn:
+Finally, we use a function to wrap up the process of loading data into Grakn:

 ```python
 def build_grakn_graph(input_df, keyspace_name):